Chrissy Sharp – CEO

 Michaela is the author of Last Bets: A true story of gambling, morality and the law, the Penguin Special A Story of Grief and Apply Within: Stories of career sabotage.
 She has worked as a regular columnist for The Saturday Age, Q Weekend and The Monthly, where she wrote a weekly blog on politics and current affairs throughout 2013 and 2014, and regularly reviewed books for Fairfax.

-In 2010, Michaela co-founded the international ‘literary phenomenon’ Women of Letters.
-She programmed and hosted over 160 sold-out shows all around Australia, as well as in the United States, Ireland, the United Kingdom, Indonesia and New Zealand.
-From 2014-2018 she co-curated the monthly series in New York City.
+In 2010, Michaela co-founded the international literary phenomenon Women of Letters.
+She programmed and hosted more than 160 sold-out shows all around Australia, as well as in the United States, Ireland, the United Kingdom, Indonesia and New Zealand.
+From 2014 to 2018, she co-curated the monthly series in New York City.